Huseinspahic/GmailAutoPost/README.md

 • Used to make posting to wordpress accessible to anyone.
 (Gmail must be kept secret for anyone can theoretically create a post that will go live on the website.
 Post should be saved as a draft for review rather than post live immedietally to counter this circumstance.)
 • File attachment is restricted to only .docx or .doc for security reasons.
 • Posts can be created on demand by anyone.
+# Notes
+The code as well as all imports used can be seen in main.py